 The Dermatology residency is an accredited three-year program that leads to eligibility for certification by the American Board of Dermatology.

 The Emergency Medicine residency uses a comprehensive approach to the discipline of Emergency Medicine, providing leadership in clinical, academic and pre-hospital services.

-Ghent Family Medicine, a Patient-Centered Medical Home practice site, offers several concentrations, a variety of training rotations and weekly and monthly conferences.
+Family Medicine, a program based at two Patient-Centered Medical Home practice sites, offers several concentrations, a variety of training rotations and weekly and monthly conferences.